sahyun1/redux-ts/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# About

+This project shows how to use react, redux and typescript altogether.
+This is part of a course on Udemy.

 ## Available Scripts